Baseball: Overview

+Fielding positions

 At the beginning of each half-inning, the nine players of the fielding team arrange themselves around the field.
 One of them, the pitcher, stands on the pitcher's mound.
 The pitcher begins the pitching delivery with one foot on the rubber, pushing off it to gain velocity when throwing toward home plate.
 Another fielding team player, the catcher, squats on the far side of home plate, facing the pitcher.
 The rest of the fielding team faces home plate, typically arranged as four infielders—who set up along or within a few yards outside the imaginary lines (basepaths) between first, second, and third base—and three outfielders.
 In the standard arrangement, there is a first baseman positioned several steps to the left of first base, a second baseman to the right of second base, a shortstop to the left of second base, and a third baseman to the right of third base.
 The basic outfield positions are left fielder, center fielder, and right fielder.
 With the exception of the catcher, all fielders are required to be in fair territory when the pitch is delivered.
 A neutral umpire sets up behind the catcher.
 Other umpires will be distributed around the field as well.